MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/reference/hyper-v-third-party-funcs/WHvTranslateVirtualAddress.md

 ## Return Value

-If the operation completed successfully, the return value is S_OK.
+If the operation completed successfully, the return value is `S_OK`.
 Note that a successful completion of the call just indicates that the TranslationResult output parameter is valid, the result of the translation is return in the ResultCode member of this struct.

 ## Remarks